 Over 300 physicians joined panellists Dr. Sharon Straus, director of Knowledge Translation and physician-in-chief at St. Michael’s Hospital, Dr. Gianni Lorello, staff anesthesiologist at Toronto Western Hospital and assistant professor at the University of Toronto, Dr. Tara Kiran, Fidani chair in Improvement and Innovation and vice-chair Quality and Innovation at the University of Toronto and Dr. Michelle Cohen, family physician and assistant professor at Queen’s University for an evening of thoughtful dialogue moderated by the CBC’s Anna Maria Tremonti.

 Healing the Gender Gap was the second topic featured as part of the OMA thought leadership series OMA Talks.
 This event was held virtually on November 27, 2020, the evening before the Fall 2020 Council Meeting.

 Throughout OMA Talks Healing the Gender Gap physicians from across the province provided their perspectives on the gender gap by sharing their lived experiences with gender issues in medicine.

 AI: Physicians in the 21st century

 The OMA launched a new thought leadership forum entitled OMA Talks in 2019.
-The inaugural event was held on November 22, 2019 and featured a keynote speech by Dr. Steven Wartman, internist, sociologist, author and former president of the Association of Academic Health Centres.
-The event included a panel discussion with Dr. Frank Rudzicz, scientist at the International Centre for Surgical Safety of St. Michael’s Hospital and Dr. Muhammad Mamdani, vice president of Data Science and Advanced Analytics at Unity Health Toronto.
-The first OMA Talks event was moderated by OMA President Dr. Samantha Hill and included a Q & A session.
+The inaugural event was held on November 22, 2019, and featured a keynote speech by Dr. Steven Wartman, internist, sociologist, author and former president of the Association of Academic Health Centres.
+The event included a panel discussion with Dr. Frank Rudzicz, a scientist at the International Centre for Surgical Safety of St. Michael’s Hospital and Dr. Muhammad Mamdani, vice president of Data Science and Advanced Analytics at Unity Health Toronto.
+The first OMA Talks event was moderated by OMA President Dr. Samantha Hill and included a Q&A session.